Topology-Informed Graph Transformer: INTRODUCTION

-Our main contributions can be summarized as follows: (i) Theoretical justification of expressive powers of TIGT and its comparison with other Graph Transformers by utilizing the theory of covering spaces, comparison of Euler characteristic formulae of graphs and their subgraphs, and the geometric rate of convergence of Markov operators over finite graphs to stationary distributions. (ii) Novel positional embedding layer based on the MPNNs and simple architectures to enrich topological information in each Graph Transformer layer (iii) Outperformance shown in processing synthetic dataset to assess the expressive power of GNNs (iv) State-of-art or competitive results, especially in the large graph-level benchmarks.
+Our main contributions can be summarized as follows. \textbf{(i)}.
+We provide a theoretical justification for the expressive power of TIGT.
+We compare TIGT with other Graph Transformers using a number of results from geometry and probability theory.
+These tools include the theory of covering spaces~\citep[Chapter 1.3]{Ha02}, Euler characteristic formulas of graphs and their subgraphs~\citep[Chapter 2.2]{Ha02}, and the geometric rate of convergence of Markov operators over finite graphs to stationary distributions~\citep{Lo93}. \textbf{(ii)} We propose a novel positional embedding layer based on the MPNNs and simple architectures to enrich topological information in each Graph Transformer layer. \textbf{(iii)}.
+We demonstrate superior performance in processing synthetic datasets to assess the expressive power of GNNs. \textbf{(iv)} We obtain state-of-the-art or competitive results, especially in large graph-level benchmarks.